How to Use The Art of War in Your Business: Strategies for Success

 Sun Tzu said, “if you know the enemy and know yourself, you need not fear the result of a hundred battles.”
 By using competitive intelligence, you can learn everything there is to know about your adversary and use that knowledge to your advantage.

-So don’t be afraid to get creative to come up with a business strategy that will help you grow your market share and win the battle against your competition.
+So, don’t be afraid to get creative to develop a business strategy to help you grow your market share and win the battle against your competition.

 Your very survival may depend on it.
-Small business leaders must ensure that they have a competitive advantage in order to win battles that are inherently uneven.
+Small business leaders must ensure a competitive advantage to win inherently uneven battles.

 Sun Tzu also said, “The highest form of generalship is to win without fighting.”
-It’s important to remember this as you gather competitive intelligence—your goal is not to defeat your competition, but to win with no actual combat.
+It’s important to remember this as you gather competitive intelligence—your goal is not to defeat your competition but to win without actual combat.

-This may require some creativity and innovation, but you can do it if you approach it in the right way.
-Business leaders can succeed in their competitive endeavors through the proper application of competitive strategy development and execution.
+This may require creativity and innovation, but you can do it if you approach it correctly.
+Business leaders can succeed in their competitive endeavors by properly applying competitive strategy development and execution.

-So use competitive intelligence wisely and always keep your eye on the prize — success in business!
+So use competitive intelligence wisely and always keep your eye on the prize — business success!

 Win Without Fighting